Saturday, October 24, 2009

 4th February 1970 - Brigade Commander Inspection - Brigadier PJF Whitely OBE

 1 Troop - Lt.
-JM Wyatt, S/Sgt George Baker, Sgt Taff Ree
+JM Wyatt, S/Sgt George Baker, Sgt Taff Rees.

 2 Troop - Lt.
-Charles Moorhouse, S/Sgt Mick Tracey, Sgt Tony Crawford.
+Charles Moorhouse, S/Sgt Mick Tracey, Sgt Stephen Pickles.

 3 Troop - Lt.
 John Yerbury, S/Sgt Dick Barton, Sgt Fawcett.